UL101 Aviation Troubleshooter

 ROI in a Single Event

-The chart to the right shows the time/cost savings in repairing the bypass valve versus the ﬂap control valve and solenoid as originally intended.
+The chart below shows the time/cost savings in repairing the bypass valve versus the ﬂap control valve and solenoid as originally intended.

 In addition to the cost beneﬁts of repairing the correct component, the aircraft was able to be returned to service the same day.
 Replacing the control valve and solenoid would have resulted in an overnight AOG and delayed return to service.

 The information in this case use was supplied by Dan Amos of Southwest Airlines Maintenance Operation Center in Dallas, TX.
 CTRL Systems thanks Dan and Southwest Airlines for partnering with us to promote the beneﬁt of acoustic ultrasound detection to the aircraft maintenance community.
 To see (and hear) the UL101 in action on this application, please visit here.

 Control Valve – $6o.oo | Bypass Valve – $60.00